katahiromz/mojiben/README.txt

 ## Usage

+If the Japanese font "Piza-P-Gothic.ttf" is included, please install it beforehand.

 When you press a letter button, the sound of that letter will be played and the stroke order will be displayed.

 ## Supported platforms